-Occasionally, a manufacturer will develop a new plane on its own without a request for proposals being issued.
-When this happens you will be shown the planes attributes and asked if you want to put the plane into production.
+Occasionally, a manufacturer will develop a new plane as a private venture.
+When this happens, you will be shown the planes attributes and asked if you want to put the plane into production.
 If you accept, you will need to pay a development fee and the plane will go into production after a few months.
-You are free to reject the model if your wish.
+You are free to reject the model if you wish.